A Vintage Crystal Cigarette Lighter & How Women Were Sold a Load of BS

 Indeed.

-Virginia Slims: Marketing Liberation
+Virginia Slims: Marketing “Liberation”

 Aesthetic & Cultural Appeal

 Virginia Slims also dipped a toe into women’s sports, sponsoring the first Virginia Slims Tennis Tournament in 1970.
-The tournament gave female athletes a much-needed platform and prize money (if a children’s book on Billie Jean King is to be believed, women didn’t get prize money at the time).
+The tournament gave female athletes a platform and prize money (if a children’s book on Billie Jean King is to be believed, women didn’t get prize money at the time).

 Was it progress?
 Sure.
-Was it also a gimmicky PR move to subtly link cigarettes with female empowerment?
+Was it a gimmicky PR move to subtly link cigarettes with female empowerment?
 Why, yes.

 Back to That Vintage Tabletop Cigarette Lighter